crypdick/obsidian-llm/README.md

 ## TODO

-- help fill in missing references
 - help link to relevant pages using RAG
-- identify pages which are skeletal and try to flesh them out
-- auto-update tags on pages based on content
 - add @beartype to all functions and add type hints
 - consolidate all prompts into prompts/ folder
+- suggest notes which should be merged based on title
+- suggest notes which should be split based on length

 ## Credits